Oregon College of Art and Craft

-Oregon College of Art and Craft (OCAC) was a private art college in Portland, Oregon.
-It granted Bachelor of Fine Arts and Master of Fine Arts degrees as well as art-focused certificates.
+The Oregon College of Art and Craft (OCAC) was a private art college from 1907 to 2019 in Portland, Oregon, United States.

+The college granted Bachelor of Fine Arts and Master of Fine Arts degrees as well as art-focused certificates.
 The college offered an Artist-in-Residence program and provided continuing education in the arts to the local community.
 It was founded by Julia Christiansen Hoffman, a photographer, painter, sculptor, metal worker and weaver, out of her desire to foster the Arts and Crafts movement through classes and exhibitions.
 The college closed at the end of the spring 2019 semester.

 History

 The college was founded in September 1907 as the Arts and Crafts Society.
 Initial classes were held in the homes of members of the society, and included classes on sculpting, painting, metal works, and photography, among others.
 The school moved to a permanent site in Downtown Portland, the Kramer Building, in 1934 before merging with the Allied Art and Metal Guild in 1952.
 After the merger, the combined schools moved to Northwest Portland where in 1962 they moved into a larger space at a former hospital building.

 The school grew and became known as the "Oregon School of Arts & Crafts" in 1978.
 Also that year, the school expanded its campus, adding 46000 ft2 of space at a cost of $1.5 million.
 Architect John Storrs designed the new campus.
 The college began offering a bachelor of fine arts degree in 1994.

 In 1996, the school changed its name to reflect its college status, from "Oregon School of Arts and Craft" to the "Oregon College of Art and Craft".

 About 2005 the school started a capital campaign in order to raise over $14 million to expand the campus and double the size of their facilities.
 Plans called for a new library and studios for their painting, drawing, and photography programs that would add 55000 ft2 of space on campus.
 In September 2008, a groundbreaking ceremony was held for the 15000 ft2 studios building, with plans calling for completion in summer 2009.
 The building opened in September 2010 as the Jean Vollum Drawing, Painting and Photography Building.
-Plans for the new library, however, fell through for the time being.
+Plans for the new library, however, fell through.